Skoomy/power_geneneration/README.md

 & x_i \geq 0, \quad \forall i \in \{1, ..., n\} \\
 & y_i \in \{0, 1\}, \quad \forall i \in \{1, ..., n\}
 \end{align}$$

+## Practical Applications

+This optimization model is used in:
+1. **Real-time dispatch**: Determining optimal generation levels every 5-15 minutes
+2. **Day-ahead planning**: Scheduling which units to commit for the next day
+3. **Economic analysis**: Evaluating the cost impact of different demand scenarios
+4. **Capacity planning**: Assessing the need for new generation capacity

+## Implementation Notes

+To solve this MILP problem, you can use:
+- **Python**: PuLP, Gurobi, CPLEX, or OR-Tools
+- **MATLAB**: intlinprog or Optimization Toolbox
+- **Julia**: JuMP with various solvers
+- **GAMS**: For large-scale industrial applications

+The model scales well up to hundreds of generators and can incorporate additional constraints such as:
+- Ramping limits (how fast plants can change output)
+- Transmission constraints
+- Environmental emissions limits
+- Reserve requirements for system reliability